KABUKI GLOSSARY (D~G)

 Fukagawa

-Fukagawa is an important district of Edo/Tôkyô, which is located 2km east of Nihombashi, on the Eastern side of the Sumidagawa river, across the famous Eitaibashi bridge.
+Fukagawa is an important district of Edo/Tôkyô, which is located 2km east of Nihonbashi, on the Eastern side of the Sumida River, across the famous Eitaibashi bridge.
 Fukagawa became an important pleasure quarter at the end of the Edo period.
 The geisha came into existence in the mid 19th century, in the vicinity of the Tomioka Hachiman Shrine in Fukagawa.
-Small boats used to moor near a tributary of the Sumidagawa river and in time boat houses that had begun dotting the shores developed into tea houses, which were frequented by the Fukagawa geisha.
+Small boats used to moor near a tributary of the Sumida River and in time boat houses that had begun dotting the shores developed into tea houses, which were frequented by the Fukagawa geisha.
 It is nowadays called shitamachi, like Asakusa, which refers to the old traditional part of Tôkyô.
 No more geisha but a nice place to visit if you go to Tôkyô.

 In Japanese: 深川